-Committee Rule 77.
-A majority of any committee shall constitute a quorum for the Quorum. transaction of business.
+Committee RULE 77.
+A majority of any committee shall constitute a quorum for the transaction of business.

-Use of House Rule 78.
-The use of the chamber Chamber. of the house of representatives shall not be granted for any purpose without consent of the House, except for caucuses of the members of the legislature.
+Chamber. of the House of Representatives and the committee and lounge rooms shall not be granted for any purpose without consent of the House or committees respectively, except for meetings of the members of the legislature.
+The lounge rooms are for the exclusive use of the members of the legislature.